All About Dirty Nappies

 How To Sluice A Pooey Nappy

+To clean poo off a nappy or liner is really simple.
 You put the nappy into a clean toilet and holding a corner of the nappy firmly flush the toilet and the power of the clean toilet water will sluice the poo away.
 Then put the wet nappy into your nappy bucket until wash day.
+This was the main way I managed my reusable nappies poo removal.
+It can be used with an entire nappy or just a liner.

-Why do you need to sluice a nappy?
+Why do you need to sluice cloth nappies?

-Other common 'poo management' techniques include a hand held bidet/shower head attachment plumbed in near the toilet, using the shower head to rinse the nappy into a bucket (then pour the contents of the bucket down the toilet), or even having a dedicated 'poo knife' kept in the bathroom to scrape off the solids into the toilet.
-You may also choose to rinse the nappy/liner under the tap in a sink; if you do this don't forget to clean your sink and its waste pipe, as even minute amounts build up after a while.
+Other common 'poo management' techniques include a hand held bidet/shower head attachment plumbed in near the toilet, using the shower head to rinse the soiled nappies into a bucket (then pour the contents of the bucket down the toilet), or even having a dedicated 'poo knife' kept in the bathroom to scrape off the solids into the toilet.
+You may also choose to rinse dirty nappies or fleece liner under the tap in a sink; if you do this don't forget to clean your sink and its waste pipe, as even minute amounts build up after a while.

 Dealing With Pre-Weaned Baby's Poo

 While baby is still very young, their only food is in liquid form, so liquid in = liquid out and can make for some very runny nappies.
-During this phase, it is quite possible that the liner will not contain it all, and so rinsing the nappy before putting it in the nappy bin is more important.
-Fleece liners tend to stay in place much better, or if you prefer a paper liner the Bambinex or Ultra liners are best for the newborn stage.
+During this phase, it is quite possible that the nappy liner will not contain it all, and so rinsing the nappy before putting it in the nappy bin is more important.
+Fleece liners tend to stay in place much better, or if you prefer a disposable liner the Bambinex or Ultra liners arethe best disposable liners for the newborn stage.

 If your baby is breastfed, the poo is water soluble so technically it can go straight in the washing machine.
 Many families aren't too keen on this idea so you may still prefer to remove most of it prior to the nappy being washed.
 This will also help minimise any staining on the nappy that newborn poo is so fond of causing.
 The only plus is that it should not normally smell too strong (unless the mother's diet is full of rich and spicy foods - these will tend to affect the smell of baby's poo!).